Incidents of communal flare-up during Hanuman Jayanti; Mob targets police in K'taka's Hubballi | Politics

 Incidents of communal flare-up during Hanuman Jayanti; Mob targets police in K'taka's Hubballi

-Incidents of communal flare-up during Hanuman Jayanti processions were reported from Andhra Pradesh and Uttarakhand while a mob went on a rampage, attacking police personnel, a hospital and a temple in the old town of Hubballi in Karnataka over a social media post on Sunday.In the national capital, 20 people were arrested and two juveniles apprehended, while security was stepped up following clashes between two communities on Saturday when a Hanuman Jayanti procession was passing through Jahangirpuri.
+Incidents of communal flare-up during Hanuman Jayanti processions were reported from Andhra Pradesh and Uttarakhand while a mob went on a rampage, attacking police personnel, a hospital and a temple in Huballi in Karnataka over a social media post on Sunday.In the national capital, 20 people were arrested and two juveniles apprehended, while security was stepped up following clashes between two communities on Saturday when a Hanuman Jayanti procession was passing through Jahangirpuri.

 - Country: